-Assessing your current tech partners' strengths.
-Do the meet your needs?
+Assessing your current tech partners' strengths.Do they meet your needs?

-If not:
+If not consider:

-- □ Consider if you prefer/require a local partner. - What skill set gaps do they need to fill for your team? - Do you want a partner to teach the team along the way? - Engage an external consultant.
+- If you prefer/require a local partner. - What skill set gaps do they need to fill for your team? - Do you want a partner to teach the team along the way? - Engaging an external consultant.

+Next step

+Conduct information

-Conduct information exchange sessions
+exchange sessions